 Further adding to its appeal, most of the old town is found along a scenic gorge created by the small River Trejo that splits the town in two.
 There are a pair of pleasant promenades along the river and several impressive Roman bridges connecting the two sides.

 Most of the caves themselves have been inhabited since the Stone Age (12,000 years ago) but it was only when the Moors arrived in the 8th century that a larger town really took off around them (along with the obligatory hilltop castle – although in this case the hill is much small than usual).
 And, of course, the caves made perfect sense (and still do) because the thick rock keeps the heat out in summer, the cold out in winter and not much work was needed to fully enclose the space.

-Is Setenil de las Bodegas Worth Visiting
+Is Setenil de las Bodegas Worth Visiting?

 Yes, as it is one of the most unique and memorable pueblos blancos in Spain.
 Even though all the white villages of Andalusia have interesting features worth seeing (and almost always fabulous viewpoints), the bizarre rock buildings and cave houses of Setenil de las Bodegas are among the most fascinating attractions in Cadiz.

-Things to Do in Setenil de las Bodegas
+12 Fantastic Things to Do in Setenil de las Bodegas

 Unlike some of the more expansive, above-ground white villages, there is a rather limited list of things to do in Setenil de las Bodegas.
 With most of the best Setenil de las Bodegas attractions contained within the confines of the steep cliffs and picturesque overhangs of the Rio Trejo gorge, it is possible to see the main highlights in far less time than usual.

-Wander the Streets
+1. Wander the Narrow Streets